Flows Quickstart

 You can always go back to this menu by clicking on Settings

-on top of the mini map or on the name of the flow on the toolbar.
+on the top lef, or on the name of the flow on the toolbar.

 How data is exchanged between steps